Endace: Packet loss

 Almost as important as timestamp accuracy is guaranteeing 100% cell or packet capture and, where loss is unavoidable, knowing not only that packets have been lost but where.
 The "where" is important because, when analysing a packet trace, it's important to be able to compensate for lost packets when calculating inter-arrival times.

 Most commercial NICs keep a count of dropped packets, but they can't indicate where packets were lost.
 The DAG prepends a header which, amongst other things, indicates how many packets were dropped between that packet and the previously accepted packet.

 The DAG is also engineered to deliver recorded packets to the host with the greatest possible efficiency.
 That, together with the interstitial loss counter, is what makes the DAG so appealing for surveillance applications.
 The interstitial loss counter also finds application in forensics; a prosecutor needs to be able to prove that the record is complete or, if it is not, where it is not.

 Controversy and surveillance

-In October 2016, The Intercept published an article showing that Endace customers include intelligence agencies, including the GCHQ, Canadian and Australian intelligence agencies, and the DGST (Morocco’s domestic surveillance agency).
+In October 2016, The Intercept published an article showing that Endace customers include intelligence agencies, including the GCHQ, Canadian and Australian intelligence agencies, and the DGST (Morocco's domestic surveillance agency).
 Edward Snowden documents have shown that the GCHQ has installed massive surveillance of network communications in UK, using the over-sea cable between Europe and North America.

-Awards

-In March 2020, Endace received awards for "Most Innovative", "Best Product" and "Hot Company" categories at the Cyber Defense Magazine InfoSec Awards.

-Also in March 2020, Endace was awarded the "Grand Trophy Winner" for winning several categories in the Info Security Products Guide Global Excellence Awards.
-The company was awarded the Gold award for "Best Security Hardware", "Most Innovative Security Hardware of the Year", "Network Security and Management", and "Critical Infrastructure Security" categories as well as the Silver award for "Best Security Solution" and "Network Visibility, Security & Testing" categories.